What am I entitled to?

 No, unless they believe that you are not entitled to the leave.
 The employer may not cancel the leave either once you have commenced it unless they believe you are using the leave for another reason other than childcare.
-You have the right of appeal in this situation and can get further advice from your union representative.
+You have the right of appeal in this situation and can get further advice from your union rep.

 Can my employer postpone my parental leave request?

 Your employer can postpone your parental leave for a maximum of 6 months.
 The reasons for postponement can include lack of cover while you are on leave or there are numbers of other employees already on parental leave for the requested time.

 Normally parental leave may only be postponed once.
 However, your leave may be postponed twice if the reason is seasonal variations in the volume of work.